 - Applicants must be a Canadian Citizen or Permanent Resident of Canada.

 - Award funds are solely intended for Canadian research purposes.

 - The award and funds are intended for original research conducted by residents and should not supplement funding for an ongoing project.

 - If the submission refers to a multicenter clinical trial, the applicant must specify their specific role in the research study.

 - If the application is for a sub-study of an ongoing project or trial, the applicant must specify their role and explain how the sub-study is distinct from the main study.

-Three awards will be awarded based on an independent peer review process
+Three (3) awards will be awarded based on an independent peer review process.

 An additional $5,000 prize to be awarded by the CCC session audience to one (1) of the three (3) finalists for the most effective and persuasive presentation.
-Funds will be administered by the Cardiology Division of the awardee’s affiliated university or equivalent.
+All funds will be administered by the Cardiology Division of the awardee’s affiliated university or equivalent.